rdf-elixir/website/content/grax/schemas.md

 Despite having very different kinds of values, there's one type dichotomy across both kinds of properties.
 We can have single values or sets of values.

 By default it is assumed that the value of every property is unique, unless specified otherwise.
-If multiple values are allowed, the specified datatype on the `:type` keyword must be put in square brackets.
-The values will then be kept in a list.
-If you want to specify that a property can have multiple values of any datatype you can do so with `[:any]` or `[]`.
+If multiple values are allowed, a list type can be specified with the `list_of` type constructor function which expects the type of its elements.
+The values will then be kept in a list accordingly.
+If you want to specify that a property can have multiple values of any datatype you can use the `list` function.

 With that we can extend our example mapping schema like this: